neighborhoods/kojo-phinx-templates/README.md

 vendor/bin/phinx seed:run -s ObserverJobSeeder
 ```

-Rescheduling jobs should be seeded after their job type creation.
+Jobs rescheduling themselves should be seeded after their job type creation.
 Integrating the seeding into migrations simplifies the deployment process and ensures the job is seeded only once.
 Generate a seeding migration by running the command below.
 ``` bash
 vendor/bin/phinx create SeedObserverJob --template=vendor/neighborhoods/kojo-phinx-templates/src/Migration/SeedJobMigration.template.php.dist